kkoltun/dev_notes/architecture/design_patterns_quiz_questions.md

 2. What is the UML diagram?
 Describe the roles in the diagram.
 3. What are two approaches to the state in the strategy?
 4. What are the consequences of using the pattern (3 positive, 3 negative)?

+---

+### 11. Null object

+1. What is the intent?
+2. What is the UML diagram?
+Describe the roles in the diagram.
+3. What are the consequences of using the pattern?
+4. What are null object examples from the JDK?